keboola/connection-docs/tutorial/write/gooddata.md

 After [manipulating data in SQL](/tutorial/manipulate/) and [writing data to Tableau](/tutorial/write/), let's now write data to [GoodData Analytics](http://www.gooddata.com/).
-As KBC creates GoodData testing projects for you automatically, there is **no need to have a GoodData account** before you start.
+As Keboola Connection creates GoodData testing projects for you automatically, there is **no need to have a GoodData account** before you start.

 Writing data to GoodData is very similar to writing data to Tableau, although